 To begin the sun salutation, stand with your hands in prayer position in front of your heart.

 1) Inhale and bring your arms out to your sides and then up over your head and pressing your palms together, arching your back as far as feels safe for you.

-2) Exhale, lowering your arms back down to your sides and bend forward, until your hands touch your knees, shins, feet, or the floor.
+2) Exhale, lowering your arms back down to your sides, and bend forward, until your hands touch your knees, shins, feet, or the floor.
 If you are just beginning your yoga practice, or not feeling very flexible, simply stand with your feet hip-distance apart and slightly bend your knees as you fold forward.

-3) On your next inhale, with your arms remaining down, lift your head, shoulders, and chest half way up with a flat back, looking towards the wall in front of you.
+3) On your next inhale, with your arms remaining down, lift your head, shoulders, and chest halfway up with a flat back, looking towards the wall in front of you.

 4) Exhale, and come back to the forward fold.

-5) Inhale your arms down, back out to your sides and up over your head.
+5) Inhale your arms down, back out to your sides, and up over your head.
 Press your palms together and then bring your hands back down to prayer position, pausing for a moment at your forehead, mentally stating your intention for positive, healthy thoughts for the day.
-Then bring your prayer hands to your lips, stating your intention for speaking truth with kindness and compassion.
-As you pass your hands from your forehead to your lips, take a moment to inhale the aroma of the peppermint and lavender.
+Then bring your prayer hands to your lips, stating your intention for speaking the truth with kindness and compassion.
+As you pass your hands from your forehead to your lips, take a moment to inhale the aroma of peppermint and lavender.
 Finally, bring your prayer hands back to your heart, breathing into a felt sense of the manifestations of your intentions for the day.